gurelbs/hejs/readme.md

   </a>
 </p>

-> open-source API for Real-time questions In Hebrew.
+> open-source engine with API for Real-time questions In Hebrew.

 ## Install